-Scoresheet SF28 for all classes.
+Scoresheet=SF28 for all classes.
 Exhibits entered in this project must reflect at least one new skill learned from this manual.
-(See project manual skill-level list) Garments as listed below may be made from any woven or knit fabric appropriate to the garment's design and should demonstrate sewing skills beyond STEAM Clothing 1.
+(See project manual skill-level

+Garments as listed below may be made from any woven or knit fabric appropriate to the garment's design and should demonstrate sewing skills beyond STEAM Clothing 1.

-C222001: Design Basics, Understanding Design Principles - 4-H members enrolled in STEAM Clothing 2 may enter an exhibit sharing a learning experience from pages 17-20 in the project manual.
+C222001: Design Basics, Understanding Design Principles - 4-H members may enter an exhibit sharing a learning experience from pages 17-20 in the project manual.
 Include answers to questions found on page 20 of the manual.
 The Exhibit may be a notebook, poster, or small display.
-Exhibits should not exceed 22" x 30".
+Exhibits should not exceed 22" x 30"

-C222002: Pressing Matters - 4-H Members enrolled in STEAM Clothing 2 may enter a ham or sleeve roll from pages 21-25 "A Pressing Matter" in the project manual.
+C222002: Pressing Matters - 4-H Members may enter a ham or sleeve roll from pages 21-25 "A Pressing Matter" in the project manual.
 Exhibit should include answers to lesson questions that are most appropriate to include.

-C222003 Upcycled Garment - (not State Fair eligible for Fashion Show) Create a garment from used textile based items.
-The original used item must be redesigned (not just decorated) in some way to create a new wearable piece of clothing.
+C222003 Upcycled Garment - (State Fair eligible for Fashion Show)

+Create a garment from used textile based items.
+The original used item must be redesigned using skills learned in STEAM Clothing 2 (not just decorated) in some way to create a new wearable piece of clothing.
 The finished garment must reflect at least one skill learned in this project.
-A "before" picture and a description of the redesign process must accompany the entry.
+A Design Data Card must be included with this project including a "before" picture no larger than 4.25" x 5.5".
+If additional information is not included, exhibit will be lowered one ribbon placing.

 C222004: Upcycled Clothing Accessory - (not State Fair eligible for Fashion Show) A wearable accessory made from a used item.
-The item used must be changed in some way in the redesign process.
-The finished accessory must reflect at least one skill learned in this project.
-A "before" picture and a description of the redesign process must accompany entry.
+The original used item must be redesigned using skills learned in STEAM Clothing 2 (not just decorated) in some way to create a new wearable accessory.
+The finished garment must reflect at least one skill learned in this project.
+A Design Data Card must be included with this project including a "before" picture no larger than 4.25" x 5.5.